cucumber/common/html-formatter/README.md

 It is built on top of [cucumber-react](../cucumber-react/javascript) and works with *any* Cucumber implementation with a `protobuf` formatter that outputs [cucumber messages](../cucumber-messages).

-# Installation
+## Installation

+Using NPM:

     npm install -g cucumber-html-formatter

+Using Docker:

+    docker pull cucumber/cucumber-html-formatter:latest

-# Usage
+## Usage

+Using NPM:

-    cat messages.bin | cucumber-html-formatter > index.html
+    cat cucumber-messages.bin | cucumber-html-formatter > index.html

-Or, if you have some feature files and just want to try it out with some fake results:

-    # As of 23 Aug 2019 none of the Cucumber implementations can output
-    # cucumber messages.
-Until they do you can use fake-cucumber instead,
-    # which will generate fake results for your Gherkin documents (.feature files)
-    npm install -g fake-cucumber
+Using Docker:

-    fake-cucumber features/*.feature | cucumber-html-formatter > index.html
+    cat cucumber-messages.bin | docker run --interactive --rm cucumber/cucumber-html-formatter:latest > index.html

+## Obtaining `cucumber-messages.bin`

+If you're using a Cucumber version with a `protobuf` formatter, pass `--format protobuf:cucumber-messages.bin` to it.
+Alternatively you can generate it with [fake-cucumber](../fake-cucumber)